 - You can go for the classic method (hold down the power and volume down button at the same time for a few seconds) or use the three-finger swipe gesture (if you have that enabled).

 - You’ll be taken back to the page you want to screenshot, which will start scrolling down automatically.
 When you’re ready, tap the screen to bring the scrolling to a halt.
 Your extended screenshot will now be visible in your image gallery’s editor.

-- Once you’ve captured a screenshot on your device, tap to view it and then select the Scrollshot button at the bottom of the display.
+- Once you’ve captured a screenshot on your device using the classic method, tap to view it, then select the Scrollshot button at the bottom of the display.